microcai/gentoo-zh/README.md

 # commit message

+It is recommended to run `pkgdev commit` to quickly generate commit messages.

 * for non-version bump commit, commit message should be like this:

         $category/$package: one line short description message